dxxxxy/DreamBot/README.md

 - For event binding:
 An event is registered by reading its file name and exporting it with `module.exports`.

-As an example: imagine a file named `ready` in the `events/` directory.
+As an example: imagine a file named `ready.js` in the `events/` directory.
 The content of that file is:
 ```js
 module.exports = (client) => {
     console.log(`Logged in as ${client.user.tag}`)